core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    - The OSCORE Option present as the result of the OSCORE layer immediately previously applied for an OSCORE endpoint different than X, when the sender endpoint is an origin endpoint.

-   - The EDHOC Option defined in {{I-D.ietf-core-oscore-edhoc}}, when the sender endpoint is the EDHOC Initiator.
+   - The EDHOC Option defined in {{RFC9528}}, when the sender endpoint is the EDHOC Initiator.

    - The Request-Hash Option defined in {{I-D.amsuess-core-cachable-oscore}}, when X is not an origin endpoint.